Eco (Green) Policy

 All staff are trained and encouraged to be aware of the Townhouse eco policy and to value and participate in sustainable business practices.

 Staff generally use public transport to get to and from work.
 The breakfast food, cleaning products and other essentials are mostly delivered in bulk for efficiency.
 Other products are bought locally, usually within walking distance.
 Local maintenance firms are used when needed.
 Because of our proximity to the city centre we are able to encourage our guests to leave their cars for free in the resident's parking bays just outside the house and walk to the centre.
 We encourage walking and cycling groups to stay and allow cycles to be stored securely in the back garden.

 We buy local and use Fair-Trade products wherever possible e.g. coffee, tea, sugar, fruit teas.

 Reduce, Reuse and Recycle

 We try to reduce waste to a minimum and recycle to the maximum.
 We do not over buy and very rarely have to throw away unused food.
 We recycle plastics, juice containers, tins, cardboard, bottles/jars, and newspapers.
-Compostable material is put in compost bins in our garden and the resulting compost is used regularly to improve the Townhouse garden.
-Filtered water in the rooms is supplied in glass bottles.
+To help reduce single use plastic waste we provide filtered water in glass bottles.

 All bedrooms have modern mixer showers that run off our very efficient modern hot water system.